pollen-robotics/reachy_2023/README.md

 ```

 If there is multiple ROS2 environement on the same network, you should think about using adding ROS_DOMAIN_ID yo your bashrc as well.
+(choosing an integer between 0 and 101 inclusive as domain ID  is a safe bet)
 e.g.
 ```commandline
 export ROS_DOMAIN_ID=42
 ```

+For a more detailed explanation os this mechanic, please have a look at this [documentation](https://docs.ros.org/en/humble/Concepts/About-Domain-ID.html)
 ### Nav